 Stop bar loops, such as the "Type D" or "Type Q," should be installed if a dedicated bike phase is provided, within bike boxes, and within a shared lane if detection is required for the approach.
 Stop bar loops should be installed at the stop bar in the location where bicyclists are most likely to stop.
 If a bike box is provided, additional inductance loops can be provided to ensure detection of bicyclists anywhere in the box.
-Bicycle detector pavement markings are also recommended where the stop location may not be obvious or reliable.
+Bicycle detector pavement markings are also recommended where the stop location may not be obvious or reliable reliability of bikes stopping over the loop is maximized.